 Hopeful for the future – many parents have a lot of anxiety regarding their children’s futures.
 They want their children to “turn out OK”.
 After sharing your experiences with the other single parents in the group, you’ll start to feel more confident in your parenting skills because you have learned how to become a better parent from the videos and the group discussion shared experiences.

-Like your single parent support group will begin to feel like a family - You'll get to know the others in the group.
-You'll get to know their struggles, trials and triumphs.
-You'll probably make new and life-long friends in your single parent support group.
+Like your single parent support group will begin to feel like a family – You’ll get to know the others in the group.
+You’ll get to know their struggles, trials, and triumphs.
+You’ll probably make new and lifelong friends in your single parent support group.
 The group will become a place where you feel safe and comfortable sharing.

 Like expressing yourself – talking about the issues you’re facing with your co-parent, your child’s school staff, whatever the situation.
 You’ll feel better once you start talking about it and getting it out.

-That you're able to apply the good things you've learned – hearing solutions from real parents coupled with the information in the videos and workbook can be applied to your own situation.
-After a while, you'll feel comfortable applying the new knowledge.
+You’re able to apply the good things you’ve learned – hearing solutions from real parents coupled with the information in the videos and workbook can be applied to your own situation.
+After a while, you’ll feel comfortable applying the new knowledge.

-That everyone is there for a common goal – all of the single parents in your single parent support groups are trying to become better single parents.
-As a result, the Single & Parenting program administrators declare that you won't feel very nervous for long.
+Everyone is there for a common goal – all of the single parents in your single parent support groups are trying to become better single parents.
+As a result, the Single & Parenting program administrators declare that you won’t feel very nervous for long.

 Because you all have the same goals, you’ll find that the people in your single parent support group actually “get it”.